oat-sa/taohub-articles/changelogs/frontendchanges.md

 Only the `console` provider is implemented, but we can easily add and load other providers (websockets, ajax, newrelic, etc.)

-`taoQtiTest/runner/proxy/loader` let's you change the implementation of the test runner proxy (the module that serves the data).
+`taoQtiTest/runner/proxy/loader` lets you change the implementation of the test runner proxy (the module that serves the data).

 `taoQtiTest/runner/proxy/cache/proxy` is a proxy provider that cache items and preload their assets